Houston Underride Truck Accident Lawyers

 Contact Us Today

-At Gibson Hill Personal Injury, we understand the shock, devastation, and stress that can follow an underride truck accident.
+At Gibson Hill Personal Injury, our Houston personal injury lawyers understand the shock, devastation, and stress that can follow an underride truck accident.
 It’s a terrifying experience for anyone to go through and leads to expensive medical treatment.
 If you suffer a permanent injury, you might require lifelong medical care or assistive devices, such as a wheelchair.
 You don’t deserve to face the consequences of someone else’s careless actions.
-Our Houston underride accident lawyers will devote time, attention, and effort to holding the truck driver or trucking company liable.
+Our Houston underride truck accident lawyers will devote time, attention, and effort to holding the truck driver or trucking company liable.

 You are already forced to deal with the cost of doctor’s appointments, imaging testing, prescription drugs, and other expenses.
 We don’t want to overwhelm you with additional financial strain by charging to represent you in your case.
 We work on contingency, meaning we don’t charge any upfront fees or costs.
 You don’t have to pay any legal fees unless we win financial compensation.
 We don’t get paid unless you get paid.